Irregular sets for a class of skew product transformations: Abstract

 \section{Abstract}

-In this paper, we study the irregular set of any continuous observable for a class of skew product transformations, which is driven by a uniquely ergodic homeomorphism system $(\Omega,\mathbb{P},\theta)$ and satisfies Anosov and toplogical mixing on fibers property.
-We prove that if the irregular set of any continuous observable is nonempty on a fiber, then the irregular set must be nonempty, residual, and carry full fiber topological entropy on $\mathbb{P}$-a.e. fibers.
+In this paper, we study the irregular set of any continuous observable for a class of skew product transformations, which is driven by a uniquely ergodic homeomorphism system $(\Omega,\mathbb{P},\theta)$ and satisfies Anosov and topological mixing on fibers property.
 The orbit-gluing technique provided by the fiber specification property are utilized.
+For such systems, we prove the following rigidity phenomenon that if the irregular set of any continuous observable is nonempty on a fiber, then the irregular set must be nonempty, residual, and carry full fiber topological entropy on $\mathbb{P}$-a.e. fibers.
+This result can be applied to a class of partially hyperbolic systems.

 \parskip 10pt